kubernetes/community/contributors/design-proposals/aggregated-api-servers.md

     this configuration, `kube-aggregator`'s built in proxy will lack the client cert that allows it to perform authentication that the rest of the cluster will trust, so its functionality will be somewhat limited.
  2. In **gateway mode**.
-Each cluster should run kube-aggregator as the official gateway to the cluster, where it aggregates all of the apiservers the cluster administer wishes to provide.
-This configuration is the intended usage of `kube-aggregator`.
+The `kube-apiserver` will embed the `kube-aggregator` component and it will function as the official gateway to the cluster, where it aggregates all of the apiservers the cluster administer wishes to provide.

 ### Constraints